CNelias/CategoricalTimeSeries.jl/paper/paper.md

 **Association analysis**:
 The notion of autocorrelation function is formally not defined for a categorical time-series [@Weiss:2018].
-Yet, it might be of interest to know how inter-dependent the values of the time-series are.
+Yet, it might be of interest to know how interdependent the values of the time-series are.
 We implemented several coefficients generalizing the concept of linear correlations to categorical time-series.
-Cramer's coefficient, Cohen's coefficient and Theil's U can respectively be computed via the ```cramer_coefficient```, ```cohen_coefficient``` and ```theils_u``` functions.
+Cramer's coefficient, Cohen's coefficient and Theil's U can be computed via the ```cramer_coefficient```, ```cohen_coefficient``` and ```theils_u``` functions respectively.
 They take as input a 1-D array representing the time-series to study and an array of lags storing the lag values at which the coefficients are evaluated.

 **Motif recognition**:
 Time-series can present repeating motifs that are worthwhile identifying.
-However, simple line-search algorithm are not adapted for all motifs [@Pevzner:2000]
+However, simple line-search algorithms are not adapted for all motifs [@Pevzner:2000]
 Moreover, the lack of proper distance measurement complicates the search in the context of categorical time-series.
 An implementation using the *random projection* method [@Buhler:2002] is used here.
 The identification of potential motifs is done with the ```detect_motifs``` function.